pat-marty/the-local-ibex-source/content/en/docs/hiking/schwalmis.md

     <em>View back from the ridge leading to the Schwalmis.
 The Risetenstock is the one on the left.</em>
 </p>

-Once you get back to the path near the marsh plain, there are two parallel paths that lead to the <hl>Hinter Jochli</hl>.
-I would suggest to take the one that is slightly further down into the valley since it is considerably less vulnerable to rockfalls.
+Once we got back to the path near the marsh plain, there were two parallel paths that led to the <hl>Hinter Jochli</hl>.
+We decided to take the one that was slightly further down into the valley since it seemed considerably less vulnerable to rockfalls.

 <p align="center">
     <img src="IMG_4379.JPG" alt="" class="landscape">
     <em>Cloud cover as seen from the Hinter Jochli.</em>
 </p>

-The last bit up to the <hl>Risetenstock</hl> is, again, pretty unproblematic.
-The path itself is a little bit steep, but is otherwise not exposed.
+The last bit up to the <hl>Risetenstock</hl> was, again, pretty unproblematic.
+The path itself was a little bit steep, but was otherwise not exposed.
 We stopped for a quick lunch break at the top.

 <p align="center">
     <img src="IMG_4392.JPG" alt="" class="portrait">